bluehands/Funicular-Switch/README.md

 [Check out the additional Tutorial source here](https://github.com/bluehands/Funicular-Switch/tree/master/Source/Tutorial)

-First let is define two functions to Assert 42 is the answer to everything.
+First lets define two functions to Assert 42 is the answer to everything.
 One synchronous, the other asynchronous, which actually means one will return a Task, that can be awaited and the other will not:

 **Note**: When you will write an an async function that, returns a Task\<Result\<T>> and you integrate this function in your pipeline, you will see that the whole execution pipeline will be async but you can still use synchronous functions inside.